Gas in the Oil

 Note:If the float is white instead of the usual translucent brown, then replace it - the white version is notorious for cracking.

-Drain the sump and fill it with 2.5 litres of any good quality 20w50 mineral oil (synthetics are a waste of money in the VW engine).
+Drain the sump and fill it with 2.5 litres of any good quality 20w50 mineral oil (for warm climates, 10w30 in sonwy climates).
+For information, synthetic oils work just fine but are a waste of money in the VW engine.

 Incidentally, the fuel filter must be replaced.
-The filter looks about 1/3 full of fuel when it's new, and as the filter cone starts to get blocked the fuel climbs higher to find a new section of filter paper, so a full filter means the filter paper is starting to block up right to the top of the filter.
+The small clear fuel filters look almost empty when it's new, but as the filter cone starts to get blocked the fuel climbs higher to find fresh filter paper, so a full filter means the filter paper is starting to block up right to the top of the filter, and should be replaced.

 * * * *